Tutorial | Create a Self-hosted Custom Shipping Rates App

 2. Fill out the following fields:

-• Name: This is the name of the page that you’ll see in the Dev Center.
+• Name: This is the name of the page that you’ll see in your app's dashboard.

 • iFrame URL: This is the domain from your deployment platform.
 Our dashboard code is in the dashboard directory of our app, so we append /dashboard to the domain.
 For example, if you deployed on Vercel and your domain is my-tutorial-app.vercel.app, your iFrame URL should be: